2018 Buick Regal TourX Wagon

 Buick says that the vehicle is “is designed around a lifestyle and exposes a new generation and a new segment of buyers to the Buick brand.”

-The 2018 Regal TourX goes on sale in the United States in the fourth quarter of 2017.
+The 2018 Regal TourX went on sale in the United States in the fourth quarter of 2017.

 Buick identifies the following key competitors for the 2018 Regal TourX: